merce-fra/PELCA/README.md

 ## Installation Guide

+There are two options for installation:

+1. You can use the `PELCA_installation.exe` file found in the releases to directly install the application on your computer.
+2. If you prefer to have control over the code using an IDE, please follow the installation instructions below.

 ### Initial Setup

 1. **Install Miniconda**: Miniconda helps manage programming environments.
 You can download it from the [Miniconda Documentation](https://docs.conda.io/en/latest/miniconda.html).